proteusx/Palamedes/README.md

 |[             | Dasia (asper)
 |"             | Dialytika (diaeresis)
 |\|            | Ypogegrammeni (Iota subscript)

+For example to produce ᾄ we type a followed by any combination of the keys /]|

 Note: The function of the dead key (;) has been retained.